tongfa/buildmygit/README.md

+# description

+A bash script which detects changes in source controlled by git and then runs a build command.

 # requirements

-This script is only intended to run on linux in bash.
+This script is only intended to run under linux.
+It uses inotify.
 Linux is the only OS with inotify, and unfortuntely other popular OS's don't have it available.

 ## Debian / Ubuntu
 `sudo apt-get install inotify-tools`